+The proxy voting advice amendments also add new conditions, contained in Rule 14a-2(b)(9), to the exemptions to the information and filing requirements of the proxy rules on which proxy advisors have historically relied.
 Proxy advisors have until December 1, 2021, to comply with the Rule 14a-2(b)(9) conditions.
 Therefore, those conditions do not have to be implemented until the 2022 proxy season, which gives the market time to adapt to those new requirements governing the provision of proxy voting advice.

 ISS sued the SEC in the US District Court for the District of Columbia in October 2019 over the SEC's position that proxy voting advice constitutes solicitation, but the parties agreed to hold this litigation in abeyance until the SEC adopted its final rules.
-On September 18, 2020, ISS filed an amended complaint and motion for summary judgement to encompass the final rules.
-Pursuant to the schedule established in a joint status report, the SEC has until October 30, 2020, to file its opposition to the ISS summary judgement motion and to file its own cross-motion for summary judgement.
-According to the joint status report, hearings on the cross-motions for summary judgment will be held in December 2020 or January 2021, with a decision to follow as soon as feasible thereafter.
+On September 18, 2020, ISS filed an amended complaint and motion for summary judgment to encompass the final rules.
+On October 30, 2020, the SEC filed its own cross-motion for summary judgment and its opposition to the ISS summary judgment motion.
+According to the schedule established in a joint status report, hearings on the cross-motions for summary judgment will be held in December 2020 or January 2021, with a decision to follow as soon as feasible thereafter.10